 “Breast cancer is the most common cancer affecting Australian women,” says Dr Frazer.

 While screening is very effective in reducing deaths, reading mammograms is challenging.
-More women are recalled to assessment after a mammogram than those who end up with an eventual cancer diagnosis.
+More women are called for reassessment after a mammogram than those who end up with an eventual cancer diagnosis.

 By using AI screening models alongside our existing practices, we hope to transform Australia’s breast screening program and help reduce the number of lives lost to breast cancer.